kyverno/website/content/en/docs/Writing policies/verify-images.md

 ## Verifying Image Annotations

-Cosign has the ability to add annotations when signing and image, and Kyverno can be used to verify these annotations with the `verifyImage.annotations` field.
+Cosign has the ability to add annotations when signing an image, and Kyverno can be used to verify them.
 For example, this policy checks for the annotation of `sig: original`.

 ```yaml
 apiVersion: kyverno.io/v1